Premier League on United States television: PBS (1978-1983)

 Beginning in 1978, highlights of select games were broadcast on PBS under the title All Star Soccer with Mario Machado providing the commentary.
 For the 1980-81 league season, Star Soccer switched from Mario Machado and used the ITV feed with commentary from Brian Moore.

 Trans-Atlantic Challenge Cup (1980)

 In 1980, the first ever Trans-Atlantic Challenge Cup, a friendly soccer competition that was hosted by the New York Cosmos, of the original North American Soccer League took place.
 The Trans-Atlantic Cup featured teams from Europe competing against teams from North America.
 Manchester City's matches against the New York Cosmos and Vancouver Whitecaps were televised on American television.

 FNN/SCORE (1987)

-The 1987 FA Cup Final between Tottenham and Coventry was televised by FNN/SCORE on tape delay.
+The 1987 FA Cup Final between Tottenham Hotspur and Coventry City was televised by FNN/SCORE on tape delay.

 English Soccer (1990-1992)

 During the 1990-91 and 1991-92 seasons, Jim Rosenthal hosted English Soccer, which was broadcast on regional sports networks across the United States.
 The format of English Soccer was similar in that to BBC's Match of the Day, where the majority of the highlights were focused on the biggest game of the week, and a shorter amount of time was given to showing the goal highlights from the other matches.